-Extensions and Early Rotations

-A request for extension in your current billet requires a command endorsement and is viewed by PSC-RPM and the Reserve O-6 Assignment Panel as one assignment preference on an e-resume and will be considered along with your other e-resume selections.
+Extensions and Early Rotations A request for extension in your current billet requires a Flag Officer endorsement and is viewed by PSC-RPM and the Reserve O- 6 Assignment Panel as one assignment preference on an e-resume that will be considered along with your other e-resume selections.
 The likelihood that you will be approved for extension depends on several factors.
 In some cases Service need may be best met by extending you in a billet, while other times the Service need is best met by transferring you to further enhance your career and affording others the same career development opportunity that you had been given.
 Extensions are considered "orders" and if you are granted an extension, it will be authorized for only one additional year.

-A request for early rotation also requires a command endorsement.
+A request for early rotation also requires a Flag Officer endorsement .
 The purpose of the command endorsement is not to give an opinion of your suitability for the requested billet(s), but rather to address the effect of your early departure on the unit's continuity or the overall skill/experience level of the unit's staff.
 "Conditional" positive endorsements (e.g., "I support early rotation for billet X but not for billet Y") are not appropriate.
 Early rotations most often occur when Service need cannot be met using officers that are tour complete.
 In keeping with the Commandant's vision, "Service to Nation," our general position is to NOT rotate members early unless the needs of the Service clearly dictate otherwise.
 Sitting Commanding Officers are expected to complete their full tour of duty.
 Therefore, requests for early rotation will only be considered when there is a compelling Service need.
+Geographic Diversity Geographic diversity is a career enhancing factor that you should take into consideration when making assignment decisions.
+For example, if you have been at the same Sector for the past 10 years, your expectations to remain at that Sector as the SRO would be unlikely as it would not benefit the command in the long-term and would do you a disservice.
+Consequently, if geographic stability is a special consideration for you, make sure that your AO is aware, with the understanding that this may make a difference between receiving a paid assignment or being placed in non-pay status.
+Reasonable Commuting Distance (RCD) Every effort will be made to comply with the Reserve Policy Manual, COMDTINST M1001.28 (series), regarding RCD.
+Funded SELRES O-6 PAL positions are a scarce resource (currently 31 total Coast Guard-wide) that is diversely located.
+Due to these circumstances, RCD is not a primary consideration in the assignment process and incumbents who agree with an assignment outside RCD will be expected to accommodate individual travel requirements.